bubbadragon/Python-Software-Development-Class/README.md

 This project involves setting up a Python development environment, downloading a dataset from Kaggle, reading the data, and documenting the process.

 ## Dataset
-I chose the [Dataset Name] from Kaggle, which contains [brief description of the dataset].
+I chose the Weather Data from Kaggle, which contains Synthetic Dataset: Explore Weather Patterns & Predictions in 10 Locations..

 ## Setup
 To run this project, you need to have Python and the following packages installed: